About Women Building Futures

 Working out of an office space ‘borrowed’ from the City of Edmonton, WBF focused on securing small grants to run a series of three-week classes on carpentry.

 As the organization continued to grow, an Executive Director was hired and WBF signed a three-year lease on a 4,000 square foot basement on 112th Street and Jasper Avenue.
 It was at this new location, renovated into a training center, that the WBF assessment process to help women determine their readiness and ‘fit’ with a career in the trades began to take shape.
 The design and delivery of a 14- week pre-trades program focusing on carpentry, plumbing and electrical was actualized, and as a result, the construction industry began to take notice.

-In December 2005, WBF purchased an old warehouse on 107 Street with the intention of retrofitting it into a training and affordable housing facility.
+In December 2005 WBF purchased an old warehouse located at 10326 107 Street in downtown Edmonton, with the intention of retrofitting it into a training and affordable housing facility.
 Experience to this point had proven that many women cannot afford to pay market rent and go to school at the same time, especially single mothers.
 By adding affordable housing, WBF became much more accessible to those the founders originally set out to help.